brianwambuamu/project/README.md

 # Shamba Records

 A full-stack web application for agricultural record management.
-The project consists of a React-based frontend and an Express.js backend with PostgreSQL database.
+The project consists of a React-based frontend and an Express.js and Node.js backend with PostgreSQL database.

 ## Screenshots
 ### Login Page